 Any supplier providing a fantastic salary sacrifice product must see the worth in negotiating great discounts, mitigating risks for employers, and ensuring that the employee’s experience is simple, clear and exciting.

 A communications plan can break or make a scheme.
-If the employee cannot easily compare prices and services they’re being provided, they will likely stick to the basics, and this may affect the uptake of the scheme.
+If the employees cannot easily compare prices and services they’re being provided, they will likely stick to the basics, and this may affect the uptake of the scheme.

 How Many Employees Can Use This Scheme?